Mandatory school attendance

 Supervision after the school day ends is available to students in the first to fourth grades.
 Parents pay for this service.
 Most schools offer noon meals for a small charge.
 Health care in schools is provided free of charge.

-Information on compulsory schools in Iceland can be found on the website of the Ministry of Education, Science and Culture and on the website of the municipality of residence or planned residence.
+Information on compulsory schools in Iceland can be found on the website of the Ministry of Education and Children and on the website of the municipality of residence or planned residence.

 If you have any questions, please fill in our contact form.